squ1dd13/CLEO-iOS/README.md

 we can assist you there.
 Also, don't forget that you can read through the step-by-step instructions on this page if you can't remember how to do something.

+## Building

+**Ignore this section if you are not a developer.**

+CLEO is typically built using the `build.sh` script in the main directory.
+This script compiles the Rust code and produces a dynamic library (`.dylib`), but it can also do a couple of other things.
+* `--release` will build a release version of the tweak.
+If you don't specify this, the tweak will be built in debug mode.
+The output of a release build is `target/aarch64-apple-ios/release/cleo.dylib`.
+Debug builds go in `target/aarch64-apple-ios/debug`.
+* `--package` will create `cleo.deb` in the same folder as `cleo.dylib`.
+This can be used to install the tweak.
+* `--install` will install the tweak to a device.
+If you use `--package`, this will copy `cleo.deb` to the device and install it.
+Otherwise, it will just copy `cleo.dylib` onto the device, overwriting the previous `.dylib`. **If the device doesn't have CLEO installed yet, use `--package` on the first install.**

+`build.sh` relies on a few environment variables to work.
+In order to use `--install`, you must first set `CLEO_INSTALL_HOST` to either the hostname or IP address of the device the tweak should be installed to.
+This should be pretty much platform-independent.

+`CLEO_IOS_TOOLCHAIN_PATH` and `CLEO_IOS_SDK_PATH` will vary between systems, so see below for what you might need to do for them.

+### Rust setup
+You will need to install Rust on your system before compiling CLEO (since it's written in Rust).
+If you don't have it installed already, go to https://www.rust-lang.org/learn/get-started and follow the instructions there.

+I build CLEO with the `nightly` toolchain.
+If you get start a shell in the CLEO folder, you can use `rustup override set nightly` to set the toolchain to nightly for that directory.

+You'll need to have the `aarch64-apple-ios` target too, so run `rustup target add aarch64-apple-ios` to set that up.

+### Linux
+I use Manjaro and a fairly simple build setup for compiling CLEO.

+Unless you already have a toolchain for cross-compiling to iOS, you'll need to set one up before you try to build CLEO.

+I use [Sam Bingner's Linux iOS toolchain](https://github.com/sbingner/llvm-project), which has worked for me on both Ubuntu and Manjaro, and I've been using it since the original C++ CLEO.
+You can install it by downloading the `.tar.lzma` file from the latest release and extracting it into a folder somewhere on your system.
+You can then set `CLEO_IOS_TOOLCHAIN_PATH` to the path to wherever you extracted it.
+The folder at `$CLEO_IOS_TOOLCHAIN_PATH` should contain `bin`, `include`, and a few other folders.
+I have my toolchain path set to `/home/squ1dd13/projects/ios/toolchain`.

+You'll also need an iOS SDK.
+I currently build against an iOS 13.2 SDK.
+I can't remember where I got it from, but there are loads of places you can get iOS SDKs.
+You should end up with a folder called `iPhoneOSxx.x.sdk` (or just `iPhoneOS.sdk`).
+The path to this folder is what you should set `CLEO_IOS_SDK_PATH` to.
+Mine is `/home/squ1dd13/projects/ios/iPhoneOS.sdk`.

+The only major dependency is the iOS toolchain itself, but making packages requires `dpkg-deb`, which may or may not be installed on your system already.
+(On Manjaro, so I had to use `yay -S dpkg` for that to work.)

+Installing to a device uses `scp`, so make sure you have that too.

 ## Thanks to...